mlololoer/midi-to-disklavier/README.md

 ```

 In the program's GUI, the duration of this gap can be specified.
 Furthermore, in the case that create a gap shortens a piano note's duration by too much, the minimum length of a piano note can also be specified.

+This program was created due to me watching videos of a certain streamer edit MIDI files by hand, one note at a time, using a mouse and clicking + dragging note durations.
+Hopefully this saves him some time.